Taking Risks in Love and Life

 Are you a risk-taker?
 Or do you always take the safe, easy way out?
 Do you stay in your comfortable but dull job because going on job interviews is just too scary?

-failure, but the fear of success, of surpassing our parents, of separating from our past, of developing a new and stronger self-image can be pretty scary, too.
+Most of us fear failure, but the fear of success, of surpassing our parents, of separating from our past, of developing a new and stronger self-image can be pretty scary, too.
 And any change, even a positive one, means we must let go of the past and mourn the loss before we can embrace the future.

 There are a million reasons not to change or do anything that feels scary.
 But at some point, letting things stay the way they are feels smothering and constricting.
 And in most cases, the pain of not reaching for the sky eventually becomes unbearable.

 Types of Risks

 There are several categories of risks, and each has specific associated fears:

 - Intellectual, creative or career-related risks, such as going back to school, learning a new skill, or accepting a job promotion—These bring up fears of failure, fears of having the world discover your inadequacies ("the imposter syndrome"), and/or fears of humiliation.

 - Emotional or interpersonal risks, like answering an online personal ad, leaving an unsatisfying relationship, confronting someone who has hurt your feelings, or trying to deepen the level of intimacy in an existing relationship—These can make us feel vulnerable and needy, stirring up fears of dependency.
 Feeling exposed, we worry about rejection and that letting others see us for who we really are will drive them away.

 - Physical risks, such as learning to scuba dive, going bungee jumping, or having a baby—These can bring up fears of injury, pain, or even death.
 We worry that we are not agile enough or that we lack stamina and endurance.